Your rights if you share rented accommodation

 If you rent a shared house or flat with other tenants, your rights will depend on:

-whose name is on the tenancy agreement - this will determine whether you have a joint tenancy or separate tenancies.
-If only one person's name is on the tenancy agreement, they will be a sole tenant.
+whose name is on the tenancy agreement.
+This will determine whether you have a joint tenancy or separate tenancies.
+If only one person's name is on the tenancy agreement, they will be a sole tenant

-If you live in a house or flat with two or more other people that you aren't related to, it might be legally classed as a house in multiple occupation or HMO.
+If you live in a house or flat with two or more other people that you are not related to, it might be legally classed as a house in multiple occupation or HMO.
 If this is the case, the landlord has extra legal responsibilities to ensure that the property is managed properly.